racoltdev/raColTest/README.md

 <br />
 raColTest contains two primary components: the test runner, and the test library: <br />
 The test runner can be compiled once and used across a system for any test suites a user may want.
 This is the `racoltest` executable that is created from building this project. <br />
 The test library must be linked to and included in any project you want to use raColTest.
-It is the set of files that can be found in `src/lib_raColTest/` and is compiler into a dynamically linked library.
-This must be compiled with the test files to produce test binaries, which the test runner will find, execute, log, and produce status reports on. <br />
+It is the set of files that can be found under `src/lib_raColTest/` and is compiled into a dynamically linked library.
+This must be linked against any test files to produce test binaries.
+The test runner will then find, execute, log, and produce status reports on the test binaries. <br />
 <br />

 ## Build from source